cfchou/hakyll_site/posts/2013-05-18-builder-and-canbuildfrom.md

       }
     }

-What it does is to converts this Q collection into another by copying all elements.
-This _apply_ called on _CBF_ doesn't require _repr_ as an argument here.
-It implies that _CBF_ can generate Budr on its own.
+What it does is to converts this Q collection to another by copying all elements.
+This `apply` called on `CBF` doesn't take `repr` as an argument here.
+It implies that `CBF` can generate a `Budr` on its own.
-Another _apply_ is be added to _CBF_ to support this semantics.
+`CBF` is expanded to support this semantics.

     trait CBF[-Fr, -Elm, +To] {
       def apply(from: Fr): Budr[Elm, To]
-      def apply(): Budr[Elm, To]
+      def apply(): Budr[Elm, To] // no argument
     }

     trait QFac[CC[X] <: Q1[X] with QTmpl[X, CC]]